Former Johnnies' star quarterback Jackson Erdmann working toward NFL dream with Minnesota Pro Day appearance

 Erdmann was eligible for the NFL Draft last year but the pandemic put his goal of making it to the pros on hold

-Former St. John’s University quarterback Jackson Erdmann is carving out his path to the pros and on Thursday, he made his debut at the University of Minnesota’s Pro Day where more than 50 representatives from 31 NFL teams got to see just what Johnnies’ star was all about.
+Former St. John’s University quarterback Jackson Erdmann is carving out his path to the pros and on Thursday, he made his debut at the University of Minnesota’s Pro Day where more than 50 representatives from 31 NFL teams got the chance to see just what Johnnies’ star was all about.

 Erdmann, 24, spoke exclusively with Fox News on Friday about his performance at the Gophers’ Pro Day, just a year after the coronavirus pandemic put his hopes of making it to the NFL on hold.